marcelkunze/trackml/README.md

     cd trackml
     make eval

-the _eval_ program is good for evaluation purposes.
-For debugging and training purposes the _tracker_ program should be built (Requires the installation of te ROOT framework):
+This builds a shared library _libmodel.so_ and the _eval_ C++ driver program that is good for evaluation purposes.
+For debugging and training purposes the _tracker_ program should be built (requires the installation of the ROOT framework):

     make tracker

 ## DATA PROCESSING
 Parameters and operational modes of the model are centrally defined in _Parameters.h_.
 The _DATAPATH_, the _WORKPATH_, and the _TRAINPATH_ need to be adapted to fit the local installation.
+The model is run with

-    ./eval 21001
+    ./eval 21001 10
-    ./tracker 21001
+    ./tracker 21001 10

+where the arguments denote the event and the number of events to be processed in sequence, respectively.
 Processing is generally done in a container environment using a 50 events data set (training_000021450_000021499).
 The model can be tested by running it in a docker container using the CodaLab framework (Works w/o dependencies to external packages):

     ./rundocker.sh